HavokInspiration/cakephp-actions-class/README.md

 You can install this plugin into your CakePHP application using [Composer](https://getcomposer.org).

-The recommended way to install composer packages is:
+The recommended way to install it is:

 ```
 composer require havokinspiration/cakephp-actions-class